 A new idea can be exciting because it holds so much potential and possibilities.
 It’s fun to dream, but when the concept moves toward reality, it can create more questions than answers.
 Where and how to plant that idea that will give it the most opportunity to grow, take root and turn into a mature tree.

-If you own a company already and the idea was internally conceived to solve a problem, your question would be; Should new endeavor be a part of your existing company?
-If this is the case these questions would need to be answered:
+If you own a company already and the idea was internally conceived to solve a problem, your question would be; Should a new endeavor be a part of your existing company?
+If this is the case, these questions would need to be answered:

 1. Could it be used by an entirely different audience, industry or business type?